reiryuki/Sound-Enhancement-Sony-Xperia-10-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from Sony Xperia 10 (I4113).
-- Post process bundle proxy type FX
+- Post process type FX.
-- Effects only working with Music apps that has external EQ option such as [Sony Music](https://github.com/reiryuki/Xperia-Libraries-Magisk-Module), Youtube Music, and Spotify.
+- FX is only applied with Music apps that has external EQ option such as [Sony Music](https://github.com/reiryuki/Xperia-Libraries-Magisk-Module), Youtube Music, and Spotify.
 Not working with SoundCloud or Youtube app.
 - Doesn't support ACDB module because using effect proxy.
-- Not friendly with other audio mods.
+- This FX will deactivates other non post process type FX while turned on.
-- Will take about 3 minutes after device boot until the effect is started.
+- Will take about 3 minutes after device boot until the FX is started.
-- DSEEHX is only working with audio output 24 bit.
+- DSEEHX is only works with audio output 24 bit.
 Use [this](https://github.com/reiryuki/Hi-Res-Audio-24-Bit-Enabler-Magisk-Module) if your device not enabled output 24 bit yet

 ## Requirements
 - Android 10 or 11